-Learning whether the individuals you’re working with come from cultures that are expressive (Americans) or reserved (many east Asian cultures), direct or subtle, hierarchical in their corporate structures or value a group consensus, helps to avert misunderstandings or conflicts.
+Learning whether the individuals you’re working with come from cultures that are expressive (Americans) or reserved (many east Asian cultures), direct or subtle, hierarchical in their corporate structures, or value a group consensus, helps to avert misunderstandings or conflicts.

-A meeting with an open and expressive Italian team can feel very different to a meeting with a naturally more reserved team from Thailand.
+A meeting with an open and expressive Italian team can feel very different from a meeting with a naturally more reserved team from Thailand.
 Approaches to timekeeping and punctuality can vary around the world—where German or American colleagues might have their eye on the clock before a meeting, Indian or Mexican teams are often less strict about start times.

 Levels of formality often differ too, depending on both geography and workplace culture.
 What you’d be expected to wear to a meeting with a Brazilian team in a luxury or corporate environment will likely be different from what you’d wear to a meeting with Australian colleagues working in a start-up.

-Expected working hours can also vary widely across cultures, companies and sectors.
+Expected working hours can also vary widely across cultures, companies, and sectors.
 On average, American workers tend to put in more hours annually than professionals in other Western countries.
-Alternatively, with the goal of maintaining productivity and work/life balance, some Swiss companies are now trialling a four-day working week, following the success of shortened working weeks and hours already seen in Iceland and some Nordic countries. .
+Alternatively, with the goal of maintaining productivity and work/life balance, some Swiss companies are now trialing a four-day working week, following the success of shortened working weeks and hours already seen in Iceland and some Nordic countries. .
 It’s worth noting too that professionals in the Middle East generally work Sundays through Thursdays, with Fridays and Saturdays serving as their weekend.

 Along with working hours, it’s also courteous to be aware of the holiday celebrations and religious festivals that your colleagues and clients might be observing.
 That way, for example, you won’t book an ill-timed business lunch during a period of fasting.